 Price: Adults 3800 ISK / $33 USD, free for children under 12

 If you love the sound of ice cream straight from the farm, then this is the stop for you!
-This place is too adorable, a family run farm turned into a ice cream parlor and restaurant.
+This place is too adorable, a family run farm turned into an ice cream parlor and restaurant.
 The ice cream is just as delicious as it looks – I can highly recommend the salted caramel!
-I’ve also heard their burgers are amazing.There’s also a Bed & Breakfast on the property, if you need a place to stay!
+I’ve also heard their burgers are amazing.There’s also a Bed & Breakfast on the property if you need a place to stay!

 Location: 801 Bláskógabyggð // On Route 37, after the split from 365, drive about 12km (you will pass Route 366 on the right).
 You will see a sign for the farm on the left side of the road.